bryanboateng/vietnamese-minimal-pairs-anki-notes-creator/README.md

 # Vietnamese Minimal Pairs Anki Notes Creator

-This is a tool designed to assist me in creating audio materials for practicing Vietnamese minimal pairs in Anki.
+This is a tool designed to assist in creating audio materials for practicing Vietnamese minimal pairs in Anki.
 Minimal pairs are pairs of words or phrases in a language that differ by only a single sound, which can help in distinguishing similar sounds.
-E.g. the Vietnamese words *cũng* and *cúng*.
+E.g., the Vietnamese words *cũng* and *cúng*.

-This tool automates the process of generating audio files using Google Cloud Text-to-Speech, and creating accompanying notes for easy import into Anki.
+This tool automates the process of generating audio files using Google Cloud Text-to-Speech and creating accompanying notes for easy import into Anki.

 ## Install Dependencies